bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OnSiteControlUnitInterfaces_2CR7vQMFH3xRWMl6cdopKq/Documentation.md

-Indicate the type of interface of on-site control unit.
+Indicates the type of interface of on-site control unit.